GlenBruceMorrison/mono-behaviour-tree/README.md

 ### Simple Use Case

 Performs the following:
-1. Do nothing if dead
+:broken_heart: Do nothing if dead
-2. Run away from target if health if less than 10
+:orange_heart: Run away from target if health if less than 10
-3. Chase target if not near it
+:running: Chase target if not near it
-4. If close enough to target then attack it
+:dagger: If close enough to target then attack it

 ![image info](./Example_Tree.png)